GoogleCloudDataproc/initialization-actions/README.md

     --initialization-actions gs://goog-dataproc-initialization-actions-${REGION}/presto/presto.sh
 ```

-**:warning: NOTICE:** For production usage, before creating clusters it's strongly recommended copying
+**:warning: NOTICE:** For production usage, before creating clusters it's strongly recommended
-initialization actions to your own Cloud Storage bucket to prevent unintended upgrades from upstream
+copying initialization actions to your own Cloud Storage bucket to guarantee consistent use of the
-and guarantee consistent use of the same initialization action code across all nodes in the cluster:
+same initialization action code across all Dataproc cluster nodes and prevent unintended upgrades
+from upstream in the cluster:

 ```bash
 BUCKET=<your_init_actions_bucket>